If you are having problems logging in, please call HIA helpdesk on 1300 650 620 during business hours.

 Exposure to hazardous levels of dust can be reduced considerably by avoiding dry processes that generate airborne dust.
 Water suppression systems or ‘wet methods’ should be used to reduce airborne dust where possible.
 If wet methods are not practicable, use equipment with integral dust collection and/or use local exhaust ventilation.
 Never dry sweep or use compressed air – use a HEPA vacuum and/or wet wiping to collect surface dust.

 Most workplace health and safety authorities have released guidance and recommendations to ensure that workers are not exposed to dust levels exceeding the workplace occupational exposure standard (WES).
-The current WES is 0.1 mg/m3 in all jurisdictions except in Victoria where 0.05 mg/m3 applies.
+The current WES is 0.5 mg/m3 which was recently halved from the previous WES of 0.1mg/m3..

-To find out go to your local health and safety authority’s website & enter “silica” in the search box.
+To find out more go to your local health and safety authority’s website and search for ‘silica’.